What’s the point of storing digital documents online if you still rely on printing, faxing, scanning, and ink pens when they need to be signed?

 For example, imagine you have a document that needs to be signed by several individuals in a particular order.
 With DTM you can create routing rules to make sure that the document reaches the inbox of the signers in the right sequence, at the right time.
 Additionally, you can define security settings like authentication via eIDs or 2FA prior to viewing the document, so you make sure only the right people have access.
 Moreover, automatic reminders will notify participants to ensure the document follows its route towards process finalization.

 With DTM software, multiple processes can be handled simultaneously.
 No critical steps can be missed, and no document can get lost.
-Frictionless document flows improve scalability performance and accelerate the service delivery for the end-user.
+Frictionless document flows improve scalability performance and accelerates the service delivery for the end-user.
 In other words, automation means faster business outcomes and improved customer experience, which are the two major factors of the DTM market’s ongoing growth.

 How does digital transaction management work?